-Someone has to step into that role and create a framework that will help the company grow and thrive.
+Someone has to step into that role and create a framework that will help the company thrive.
 No small feat!

 The last thing any new HR manager needs is a lawsuit.
 To avoid potential legal problems, you need to understand legislation that governs employment standards, workplace safety, employment equity, and human rights obligations.

 Each province in Canada has its own legal requirements employers must follow for many areas, including:

 - minimum wage

 - vacation and leaves